kenbolton/cartridge-tax/README.md

 # cartridge-tax

-cartridge-tax is an implementation of sales tax for light-weight Django ecommerce application Cartridge.
+cartridge-tax is an implementation of sales tax for the light-weight Django ecommerce application Cartridge.
 A flat sales or value-added tax can be applied to in-state or all sales.